alliteration

 If you said a beautiful poem could be written about the beautifully messy process of giving birth, I’d say, “I’d like to see you try.”

 Enter Kevin Young’s wow poem (as I call poems that bowl me over), “Crowning.”
-I’ve read it dozens of times, often aloud, often just to enjoy the sound devices that come in lovely waves like contractions.
+I’ve read it dozens of times, often aloud, often just to enjoy the sound devices that come in lovely waves like painless contractions.

 Crowning